SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 ##### Single trainrun

 This example shows how a trainrun is aligned to a node.
-The outgoing/incoming edge (trainrun sections) depends on the node position to where the trainrun section is algined to.
+The outgoing/incoming edge (trainrun sections) depends on the node position to where the trainrun section is aligned to.

 [29-01-2024-006-move-nodes-reroute_trainrun.webm](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/assets/2674075/9ffb18c9-3f47-4bec-b7da-6368037b6a5f)